Never before in the history of the Church has the role of laity been so dramatically emphasized and needed as it is today.

-Laura is one of our original cantors at St. Margaret, having served our community at various liturgies for over five years.
-Currently, she is an Elementary Education (grades 1-5) major at Southeastern Louisiana University in Hammond.
+Laura is one of our original cantors at St. Margaret, having served our community at various liturgies for well over five years.
+She received her degree in Elementary Education (grades 1-5) at Southeastern Louisiana University in Hammond and currently teaches in one of the local school systems.
 In her free time, she also teaches piano and voice lessons.
 When asked about her favorite aspect of working at St. Margaret, she responded by commenting “how kind and close the parishioners are within the church” adding “It has been a privilege to sing for such a great community of faith!”

 Cantor (4:00PM & 8:00AM)

-The second member of the “dynamic duo,” Adam has served as a cantor at St. Margaret Church and St. Thomas Chapel for one year.
-He is an English Education student at Southeastern Louisiana University in Hammond.
-Adam especially is grateful for our community’s “warm, welcoming pastor and congregation.
+The second member of the “dynamic duo,” Adam has served as a cantor at St. Margaret Church and St. Thomas Chapel for a few years now.
+He is an English Education graduate from Southeastern Louisiana University in Hammond, and he teaches in a local school system.
+Adam especially is grateful for our community’s “warm, welcoming pastor and congregation.”